 Indus Arts Council, a non profit organization conceived in 2012, has become a leading Arts and Cultural Organization of Pakistani decent in the Houston area.

 It started with a small gathering of Urdu story time in a public library.
 Parents applauded and the children rushed to look at the words and pictures up close in the book that was displayed on the monitor.
-Sara Iqbal, the co-founder of Indus Arts Council, had just finished reading the story of a “baloongra” rescued from a tree branch by a little Pakistani girl who broke all the taboos by climbing a tree.
-“Baloongra” is the word for “kitten” in Urdu language and girls in urban Pakistan do not climb trees.
+Sara Iqbal, one of the 3 founders of Indus Arts Council, had just finished reading the story of a “baloongra” rescued from a tree branch by a little Pakistani girl.
+“Baloongra” is the word for “kitten” in Urdu language.
 This animated, gestural story in Urdu, mesmerized the children at the library story time.
 South Asian parents left this gathering demanding more Urdu story times and language classes for their now-American born children.
 They felt a bridge of communication develop as they answered questions for their children about their heritage and culture in Urdu language.
 What started as a personal strife of the founders to keep a bridge between their American born children and their rich Pakistani heritage, has bloomed into a cultural exchange between the surrounding global communities.

-StarTalk Urdu Summer camp is open and FREE to 50 students, k – 5, every summer for 15 days.
-This Urdu immersion camp is taught by ACTFL qualified teachers as a themed curriculum which takes the students around Pakistan using media and interactive presentations for an enhanced cultural experience.
+Urdu Summer camp is held every summer for 15 days and is open for k-12 students.
+This Urdu immersion camp is taught by ACTFL qualified teachers as a themed, immersive curriculum which takes the students around Pakistan using media and interactive presentations for an enhanced cultural experience.

 Independant Films engage a diverse audience from surrounding communities to produce thought provoking topics covering the changes and challenges of South Asian diaspora and their American born children.
 Learn more about the independant films Roxanne and Soach by Indus Arts Council.